George Mason: Early life and education

 Colonial Virginia at the time had few roads, and boats carried most commerce on Chesapeake Bay or its tributaries, including the Potomac and Rappahannock rivers.
 Most settlement took place near the rivers, through which planters could trade with the world.
 Colonial Virginia initially had few towns, since estates were largely self-sufficient and could obtain what they needed without the need to purchase locally.
 Even the capital, Williamsburg, had limited economic activity when the legislature was not in session.
 Local politics was dominated by large landowners, including the Masons.
-The Virginia economy rose and fell with tobacco, the main crop, which was raised mostly for export to Great Britain.
+The Virginia economy rose and fell with tobacco, the main crop, which was raised primarily for export to Great Britain.

+On March 5, 1735, when his son was only nine years old, George Mason III drowned when a storm capsized his boat while crossing the Potomac River between plantations.
+Soon after his death, his widow and children returned to Chopawamsic.
+At the time of his drowning, he owned 20875 acre in Stafford County alone.

-In 1736, Mason began his education with a Mr. Williams, who was hired to teach Mason for the price of 1000 lb of tobacco per annum.
+In 1736, George Mason IV began his education with a Mr. Williams, who was hired to teach Mason for the price of 1000 lb of tobacco per annum.
 His studies began at his mother's house.
 But the following year, he boarded with a Mrs. Simpson in Maryland, and Williams continued as his teacher through 1739.
-By 1740, Mason was at Chopawamsic, under the tutelage of a Dr. Bridges, likely Charles Bridges, who helped develop the British schools run by the Society for the Promotion of Christian Knowledge, and arrived in British America in 1731.
+By 1740, Mason was back at Chopawamsic, under the tutelage of a Dr. Bridges, likely Charles Bridges, who helped develop the British schools run by the Society for the Promotion of Christian Knowledge, and arrived in British America in 1731.
 Mason and his brother Thomson likely utilized John Francis Mercer's library, one of the largest in Virginia at the time.
 Conversations with Mercer and book-lovers who gathered around him could have continued his education informally.